Email Archiving and Retention Policies Your Organization Should Implement Now

 Email archiving and retention policies reduce risks caused by holding large amounts of protected information.

-Email archiving is the process of moving emails from your inbox to a separate folder, and retention policies determine how long emails are kept before being automatically archived or deleted.
+Email archiving is the process of moving emails from your inbox to a separate mailbox, and retention policies determine how long emails are kept before being automatically archived or deleted.

 Think about the sensitive data that is sent via email every day.
 On top of that, think about how often the average person cleans out their email folders.
 Probably not that often, if ever.